DanielBMarkham/Info-Ops/manuscript/chapter5.md

 Aristotle stayed with Plato for over 20 years, learning as much as he could and sticking with the "in the heavens is the actuality and pure form of everything.
 Our world is merely a shadow" schtick that Plato was really on about during that time.
 But eventually he left, and his thoughts, like many students, took an almost opposite turn from has master's.
 (I'm looking at you, Anakin Skywalker.)

 Aristotle became more concerned with the here and now, the things we could see, feel, hear, touch, or smell.
 The world around us.
-So instead imagining a pure version of everything he talked about, he started wondering jsut how many types of things there were.
+So instead imagining a pure version of everything he talked about, he started wondering just how many types of things there were.
 Every duck is an individual, of course, but they're all ducks.
-The green ducks we call Mallards are obviously both ducks and not the same as white domestic ducks you see on ponds everywhere.
+The green ducks we call Mallards are obviously ducks but not the same as white domestic ducks you see on ponds everywhere.

-Given a bunch of stimulae, how do you sort it all out?
+Given a bunch of stimuli, how do you sort it all out?

 There's a ton of reading here if you want to do it.
 By answering this question, Aristotle answered the question of how some people can become specialists in one area but not another.
 This is the beginning of biology, zoology, natural sciences.
 There were many books he wrote.
 Natural Philosophy exploded.

-For our purposes, however, Aristotle taught to use our senses and sort things out into how they are structured and how they behave.
+For our purposes, however, Aristotle taught us to use our senses and sort things out into how they are structured and how they behave.

 Birds fly.
 Cows don't.
 That's a big difference in how they behave.
 Birds have two legs.
 Cows have four.
 That's a big difference in how they are structured.